 38. Ditch the Restaurant Dream for a Food Truck

 Opening a food truck is a great startup idea for entrepreneurs with a background in cooking and a novel idea.
-It’s less to worry about then an entire restaurant and can be done with just one or two people.
+It’s less to worry about than an entire restaurant and can be done with just one or two people.
 If you have a novel idea for a food truck, like one that only sells ice cream sandwiches or only sells french fries with crazy toppings, a food truck is the startup idea for you.

 39. Start a Business for Organizing